We'll Handle Your Plumbing Leaks

 Signs of a leaking toilet:

-- Noises: If you hear bubbling noises or groaning sounds coming from pipes behind or beneath the toilet, chances are your house isn’t haunted.
+- Faucet noises: If you hear bubbling noises or groaning sounds coming from pipes behind or beneath the toilet, chances are your house isn’t haunted.
 You may have a plumbing leak.

 - Mysterious water on the bathroom floor: It could be a small amount well away from the bowl or right where the toilet meets the floor or wall.
 Small amounts of water from leaky toilets can run down the grooves between floor tiles or get soaked up by a rug.
 You can miss the early stages of a plumbing problem this way.

 - Uneven floor or tile: Homeowners sometimes notice a bump in the floor or tiles coming up around the toilet—only to find a slow leak has been happening.

 - Moldy or sewer gas smells: While your bathroom may not always be pleasant-smelling, an extreme odor such as sewer gas or moldy smell may indicate a bigger issue.

 Give us a call today at (855) 982-2028!
 We look forward to serving you.